 =Rp.23,400,000

-From the above calculation, it can be concluded that the profit obtained by UKM Enza Lele from selling processed catfish products is Rp.
+Based on the above calculation, UKM Enza Lele’s profit from selling processed catfish products was Rp.
 23,400,000.
-It is also evident that the total revenue of UKM Enza Lele exceeds its total costs, which means the business is operating at a profit.
-The Revenue Cost Ratio (R/C) analysis aims to determine the relative profitability of a business.
+This indicated that the business was profitable astotal revenue of UKM Enza Lele exceeded its total costs, The Revenue Cost Ratio (R/C) analysis aims to determine the relative profitability of a business.
 The formula is as follows:

 RC=total revenuetotal fixed cost+total variable cost

 RC=Rp.78,000,000 Rp.54,600,000=1.4

-Based on the calculation above, the R/C ratio of UKM Enza Lele is 1.4.
-This indicates that the business is profitable, as the R/C value is greater than 1.
-The R/C ratio of 1.4 suggests strong profitability, similar to findings by Tirtha and Ardianti (2014), who reported R/C ratios above 1.2 as indicators of financial feasibility in fish processing SMEs.
-This strengthens the conclusion that UKM Enza Lele is financially viable.
+Based on t calculation above, the R/C ratio of UKM Enza Lele is 1.4.
+This indicates that the business was profitable, as the R/C value was greater than 1.
+The R/C ratio of 1.4 suggested high profitability, similar to findings ofTirtha and Ardianti (2014), who reported R/C ratios above 1.2 which are indicators of financial feasibility in fish processing SMEs.
+This strengthens the conclusion that UKM Enza Lele was financially viable.
 The Break Even Point (BEP) production value for each processed catfish product of UKM Enza Lele is presented in Table 8.

 Table 8 Break-Even Point (BEP) of UKM Enza Lele Processed Catfish Products